Compute

 # Hard-coded or plaintext AK and SK are risky.
 For security purposes, encrypt your AK and SK and store them in the configuration file or environment variables.

-# In this example, the AK and SK are stored in environment variables for identity authentication.
+# In this example, the AK and SK are stored in environment variables used for identity authentication.
 Before running the code in this example, configure environment variables HUAWEICLOUD_SDK_AK and HUAWEICLOUD_SDK_SK.

 demo.ak = os.getenv('HUAWEICLOUD_SDK_AK')